Overview of Montana Mortgages

 The Montana Board of Housing is a comprehensive resource for homebuyers looking for assistance.
 Some of the programs they offer include:

 - Down Payment Assistance - The Montana Board of Housing partners with cities, counties, lenders, non-profits and others to help eligible homebuyers afford homeownership.
-Applicants can receive anywhere from $1,500 to $40,000 depending on location, need and program limits.
+Applicants can receive up to 5% of sales price and a maximum of $12,500 depending on location, need and program limits.
+Another program provides up to $10,000 in assistance.

 - 80% Combined Program - This program provides qualified homebuyers with FHA loan alternatives if they are not eligible for RD-guaranteed loans.
 This program allows MBOH to provide loans at 80% or less loan-to-value to eliminate mortgage insurance.